Interactions of two and three mesons including higher partial waves from lattice QCD: Discussion of results

 We now turn to an analysis of the K-matrix parameters obtained from the fits presented in the preceding section.
 We compare their dependence on $M_\pi$ and $M_K$ to the predictions from ChPT described in \Cref{subsec:ChPT}.
 We discuss the parameters for pion and kaon scattering in two separate subsections.

 We begin with some general comments.
 First, in all fits, we consider only the uncertainty in the scattering parameters (the $y$ coordinates), treating the $x$ coordinates (which are related to $M_\pi/F_\pi$ and $M_K/F_K$) as error-free.
 This is justified because the relative uncertainty in $x$ coordinates is about an order of magnitude smaller than those in the $y$ coordinates (see \Cref{tab:decay_constants}).
 Second, in our fit results and chiral extrapolations, we quote only the statistical uncertainty and the systematic uncertainty due to the choice of fit.
 We do not account for discretization errors, which are of $\mathcal O(a^2)$ and thus could be $\sim 5\%$, as is the case for the decay constants~\cite{Bruno:2016plf}.
 We also neglect volume dependence of the form $\exp(-M_\pi L)$ (likely to be at or below the percent level).
-Thus our results have errors that are not fully controlled, but, nevertheless, are of interest as in many cases they provide the first lattice results for the given quantity.
+Thus our results have systematic errors that are not fully controlled, but break new ground by providing the first lattice results for some quantities.
 Finally, when we present extrapolations to the physical point, we use the physical charged pion and kaon masses ($139.57$ and $493.677\;$MeV, respectively~\cite{Zyla:2020zbs}) and the corresponding decay constants ($130.2$ and $155.7\;$MeV, respectively~\cite{Zyla:2020zbs}).